US Air Force jets intercept 2 Russian bombers off Alaska coast

 The approach by the two Tupolev Tu-95 Russian "Bear" aircraft marked the first time in just over a year that Russian bombers had flown that close to U.S. territory.

 The F-22s monitored the Russian aircraft until the bombers left the ADIZ along the Aleutian Islands, heading west.
-At no time did the bombers enter North American sovereign airspace, Hennessey said.
+At no time did the bombers enter North American sovereign airspace, said the NORAD spokesman, Canadian Army Maj.
+Andrew Hennessey.

 The Cold War-era Russian bombers, which date to the 1950s, were intercepted by U.S. Air Force F-22 stealth fighter jets around 10 a.m.
 EDT.